-A transaction qualifies as long-running if it has been open longer than one Bounded Recovery interval, which is specified with the BRINTERVAL option of the BR parameter.
+An object in CACHEMGR, typically a transaction, is persisted if at the current BR checkpoint it has been open for more than one BRINTERVAL.
+A transaction is considered long running if a valid BR checkpoint occurs after the transaction remains open for more than a BRINTERVAL.
 For example, if the Bounded Recovery interval is four hours, a long-running open transaction is any transaction that started more than four hours ago.

 At each Bounded Recovery interval, Extract makes a Bounded Recovery checkpoint, which persists the current state and data of Extract to disk, including the state and data (if any) of long-running transactions.
-If Extract stops after a Bounded Recovery checkpoint, it will recover from a position within the previous Bounded Recovery
+If Extract stops after a Bounded Recovery checkpoint, it will recover from a position within the previous Bounded Recovery interval or at the last Bounded Recovery checkpoint, instead of processing from the log position where the oldest open long-running transaction first appeared.